mweidner037/list-positions-demos/triplit-quill/README.md

 The editor state is stored in a Triplit database with three tables:

 - `bunches` for the BunchMeta.
 - `values` for the values (characters).
-For simplicity, each character gets its own row; it's probably possible to instead store one row per bunch instead.
+For simplicity, each character gets its own row.
+(It's probably possible to instead store one row per bunch instead, using an `S.Set` to track which chars are present/deleted.)
 - `marks` for the formatting marks.

 See `triplit/schema.ts`.

 Local updates are synced to the local database.
 When any table changes, a [subscription](https://www.triplit.dev/docs/fetching-data/subscriptions) in `src/main.ts` updates the Quill state.
-Since subscriptions are not incremental (they always return the whole state), we need to do some inefficient loops to figure out what changed.
+Since subscriptions are not incremental (they always return the whole state), we diff against the previous state to figure out what changed.

 ## Setup